 The key to success in rehab and addiction treatment is to be committed and motivated from the start.
 It’s important to set goals and make a plan for how you will achieve them.
 It can also help to reach out for social support from friends, family, or an online support group.

-It is also recommended that individuals take advantage of all the available resources in rehab, such as individual and group therapy, 12-step programs, medical detox, cognitive-behavioral therapy, aftercare programs, and life skills training.
-This can help to give you the tools you need to achieve long-term sobriety and develop healthier coping mechanisms.
+It is also recommended that individuals take advantage of all the available resources in rehab, such as individual and group therapy, 12-step programs like Alcoholics Anonymous, medical detox, cognitive-behavioral therapy, aftercare programs, and life skills training.
+This can help give you the tools you need to achieve long-term sobriety and develop healthier coping mechanisms.

 It is also important to remember that relapse does not mean failure.
 If an individual has a relapse, they should not give up.
 Instead, it is important to evaluate why the relapse occurred and develop strategies to avoid similar situations in the future.